Niharika040/Footwear-Sales-Analytics/README.md

         less common.
 Few outliers are visible in the highest price ranges (249–263).

      -The box plot highlights the following:
-       Median Price: Centered within the range of approximately 90, indicating the most typical price point.
+        Median Price: Centered within the range of approximately 90,indicating the most typical price point.
         Interquartile Range (IQR): The central 50% of the data falls between 75 and 125, showcasing the typical price spread.
         Outlier: A single price exceeds 200, identifying a high-priced outlier.
         The range of prices is evenly distributed below the median, with no significant skew.

 ---